 What is CHSWG?... or how to influence services in Hertfordshire

-CHSWG = The Children’s Hearing Services Working Group (pronounced cheesy-wig!) is a group made up of representatives from the different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with deaf and hearing-impaired children.
-The group also includes Phoenix, representing the voluntary sector and families, and the NDCS who provide a national overview.
-The group meets four times a year, to share experiences, ideas and actions for improving the lives of deaf children and their families throughout the county.
+The Children’s Hearing Services Working Group (CHSWG) is a group of representatives made up of different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with deaf and hearing-impaired children.

-It is responsible for improving services for families and children, by listening to them and taking their views into account and by ensuring that recommendations from national initiatives and Quality Assurance (QA) are met.
-It offers advice, guidance and exerts influence in order to ensure high quality services.
+CHSWG is responsible for improving services for families and children by listening to them, taking their views into account and by ensuring that recommendations from national initiatives and Quality Assurance (QA) are met.
+It offers advise, guidance and exerts influence in order to ensure high quality services.
 It also acts on behalf of service providers at a practitioner, managerial and strategic level.

 When does it meet?

-It meets four times a year, during the term-time.
-The meeting runs for two hours and is usually held in central Hertfordshire.
+The group meets four times a year during term-time to share experiences, ideas and actions for improving the lives of deaf, hearing-impaired children and their families throughout the county.
+The meetings run for two hours and are usually held in central Hertfordshire.

 How parents can be involved